nology-tech/packages-codealong/README.md

 ## Quickstart 🦧

 - Install the dependencies `npm i`
-- Create a build folder: `npm run build:dev`
+- Run webpack and launch the live server: `npm start`
-  - This will run a webpack build in "watch" mode
+  - This will run a webpack build in "watch" mode, automatically looking for changes in src and bundling them into the build folder.
-- Run the live server: `npm start`
   - This will look for an `index.html` in the build folder, automatically opening it in your browser

 <br/>